 Genetic Determinants of Lung Cancer Survival

-The most effective treatment for lung cancer needs to be offered to the right patients at the right time.
+This research project in the Epidemiology and Genetics of Lung Cancer Research Program at Mayo Clinic aims to ensure that the most effective treatment for lung cancer is offered to the right patient at the right time.

 - Sun Z, Wang L, Eckloff BW, Deng B, Wang Y, Wampfler JA, Jang J, Wieben ED, Jen J, You M, Yang P. Conserved recurrent gene mutations correlate with pathway deregulation and clinical outcomes of lung adenocarcinoma in never-smokers.
-BMC Med Genomics.
+BMC Medical Genomics.
 2014;7:32.
-PMID:24894543; PMCID: PMC4060138.